 Keeping in mind all the described aspects of both deployment models, let’s summarize the key differences between SharePoint On-Premises and SharePoint Online.

 |SharePoint On-Premises||SharePoint Online|

 SharePoint On-Premises is a robust enterprise solution.
-It can fit large and medium-sized organizations with a developed infrastructure and relevant IT budget.
-It is also the right option for companies that need a variety of solutions but don’t want to invest in scattered software.
+It suits both large and medium-sized organizations with developed infrastructures and appropriate IT budgets.
+It is also the right option for companies that need a variety of solutions but don’t want to invest in multiple scattered tools.

-SharePoint Online is a more lightweight platform that can be a good choice for smaller organizations looking for a dynamic collaboration solution that doesn’t require much support effort.
-At the same time, SharePoint Online standalone might be insufficient for large organizations.
-The latter can opt for an enterprise Office 365 or Microsoft 365 subscription with a larger set of collaboration and productivity apps.
+SharePoint Online as a standalone app is a more lightweight platform.
+It can be a good choice for smaller organizations looking for a dynamic collaboration solution that doesn’t require much effort to support it.
+At the same time, the standalone SharePoint Online might be insufficient for large organizations.
+The latter can opt for an enterprise-level Office 365 or Microsoft 365 subscription with a larger set of collaboration and productivity apps.